CedricRossboth/NMRoss/README.md

 Gives an approximate 1H NMR when given a smiles or a IUPAC name of a molecule with maximum one aromatic ring and no double bonds.

 ## `🧑‍🔧:` Installation
-Here are the steps to direclty install the nmross package using pip install.
+Here are the steps to directly install the nmross package using pip install.

 ## 1. Create a Virtual Environment